-To qualify for Back to Work Family Dividend (BTWFD), you and all members of your family (including your qualified adult) must sign off all Social Welfare payments.
+To qualify for Back to Work Family Dividend (BTWFD), you and your Spouse/Civil Partner/Cohabitant must sign off any qualifying Social Welfare payments.

-Back to Work Family Dividend cannot be paid with any other Social Welfare payment - with the exception of Child Benefit and Working Family Payment.
-In order to qualify for the Back to Work Family Dividend (BTWFD) you must be signing off your Social Welfare payment (other than Working Family Payment and Child Benefit) for one of the following reasons:
+Back to Work Family Dividend may be paid with certain other Social Welfare payments e.g. Child Benefit and Working Family Payment.
+In order to qualify for Back to Work Family Dividend (BTWFD), you must be signing off your Social Welfare payment (other than Working Family Payment and Child Benefit) for one of the following reasons: